XM-George/Car-Rent-App/README.md

 - Each rental gets a unique ID
 - Rentals are linked to the current user and both customer and vehicle
 - All rental data is stored and can be viewed later

 ---

+### 🌐 Language Selection
+- Use the **Language** menu in the top bar to switch between:
+  - English
+  - Greek
+- The interface updates dynamically based on the selected language

+---